Teaching Assistant/Reader Application, Department of Evolution and Ecology

 - Teaching Assistant (TA):

 May be appointed up to 50% employment (20 hours per week) during academic quarters (Fall, Winter, and Spring).
 Duties vary, but may include running lab or discussion sections, holding office hours, and grading papers and exams.
 The minimum GPA requirement to hold a TA appointment is 3.00.
-Graduate students may be appointed to a maximum of 9 quarters in one or a combination of academic titles (e.g. TA, GSR(RA), or Reader) prior to advancement to candidacy; after advancement, students may be appointed to academic titles for an additional 6 quarters without an exception request.
+Graduate students may work 15 academic quarters in teaching titles (18 max by exception).
 Summer appointments are excluded from these limits.
-In every quarter except Summer, appointment as a TA alone, or in combination with other University employment, may not exceed 75%.
+In every quarter except Summer, appointment as a TA alone, or in combination with other University employment, may not exceed 50% or 75%.
 TAs receive a stipend (income) as well as an in-state fee remission.

 - Fee Remission: To be eligible for fee remission, the position must be 25% time or more.
 All in-state fees, except local fees, are covered as a benefit of TA or Readership employment of 25% time or more.
 Fee remission information can be found on the Budget and Institutional Analysis web site: Current Student Fees.